pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/point_release_process.rst

 :Last Modified Date: |today|
 :Version: 0.1

 This phase is the continuation of long term support releases and released once a year.

-It takes about 6 months.
+The process takes about 6 months.

 The point release `tracker bugs`_ are fixed, package integrity and feasibility are checked, last desktop and installation validation tests are done.